stefanfreitag/terraform-provider-aws/website/docs/r/dynamodb_table.html.markdown

 ### `point_in_time_recovery`

 * `enabled` - (Required) Whether to enable point-in-time recovery.
 It can take 10 minutes to enable for new tables.
 If the `point_in_time_recovery` block is not provided, this defaults to `false`.
+* `recovery_period_in_days` - (Optional) The number of preceding days for which continuous backups are taken and maintained.
+The table data is only recoverable to any point-in-time from within the configured recovery period.
+If no value is provided, the value will default to 35.

 ### `replica`